Bayside Family Dentist Discusses Visiting the Dentist with Autistic Children

-While a trip to the dentist’s office can become difficult for any patient; children with special needs might find they have a harder time.
+While a trip to the dentist’s office can become difficult for any patient, children with special needs might find they have a harder time.
 The good news is that many of the unpleasant feelings surrounding the visit can be resolved easily.
-This requires some planning and additional support.
+This requires some planning and additional support and who better to work with than your Bayside family dentist, Dr. Davantzis.

 Visit the Dentist Early

-As soon as your child sprouts their first tooth, you should make an appointment to see the dentist.
+As soon as your child sprouts their first tooth, you should make an appointment to see Dr. Davantzis.
 This allows the team to build a relationship with the child early, maybe even before the signs of an autism spectrum disorder show themselves.

 There is a ton of material available to support you as you walk through life with a child dealing with Autism.
 On the Autism Speaks website, there is even a dental toolkit featuring books for children, downloadable apps, videos and other materials you might find helpful in preparing your child for the dentist.